priyanka-bagade/cvsdk_hello_world/README.md

 	```source /opt/intel/computer_vision_sdk_2017.1.163/bin/setupvars.sh```
 	```python runMO.py -w SSD_GoogleNetV2_caffe/SSD_GoogleNetV2.caffemodel -d SSD_GoogleNetV2_caffe/SSD_GoogleNetV2_Deploy.prototxt```

 > The Model Optimizer converts a trained Caffe model to be compatible with the Intel Inference Engine and optimizes it for Intel architecture
 > These are the files you would include with your C++ application to apply inference to visual data
 > Note: if you continue to train/update the Caffe model, you would then need to re-run the Model Optimizer to convert/optimize again

 #### 3. Verify creation of the optimized model files (the IR files)

+	ls

+> You should see the following two files listed in this directory: VGG_VOC0712_SSD_300x300_deploy.xml and VGG_VOC0712_SSD_300x300_deploy.bin

 #### 4. Exit super user mode